spriggsy83/spriggsy-seq-tools/README.md

 |tallyGeneCoverageSamGZ|Produces a count of aligned reads per gene per sample|
 |tallySNPs2|Counts aligned reads from different alleles at SNP positions, see README-tallySNPs.md|

 SeqReader.cpp/.h is a useful library for building upon.
 It handles reading of fasta or fastq formatted sequence files and can handle .gz compressed inputs.
-Allows for easy parsing with nextSeq() function and has various sequence manipulations built in.
+Allows for easy parsing with nextSeq() function and has various sequence manipulatins built in.

 Code by Andrew Spriggs, CSIRO Ag&Food (www.csiro.au) andrew.spriggs@csiro.au